 Nature’s Cocktail of Immune Factors, Growth Factors, and Protective Proteins

 Colostrum is the first pre-milk substance that is produced by the mammary gland of female mammals, including humans, following the birth of the newborn.
 It is the first food tasted in this life by all mammals.
 It is a special substance that is very unlike other foods, even milk.
 It is loaded with immune factors, growth factors, and protective proteins as well as all the nutrients the newborn needs to survive.
-The immune factors in colostrum provide the immunity necessary to ward off potentially fatal infections until the newborn’s own immune system can get up to speed, and the growth factors help complete the development of the gut, which is not fully developed at the time of birth.
+The immune factors in it provide the immunity necessary to ward off potentially fatal infections until the newborn’s own immune system can get up to speed, and the growth factors help complete the development of the gut, which is not fully developed at the time of birth.

 Mankind has known for thousands of years the benefits of colostrum to both the newborn as well as people of all ages.
 Strangely enough, however, it is not human colostrum that holds the greatest benefit for humans beyond the newborn stage but bovine (cow) colostrum.
 This is due to a difference in the placentas of cows and humans.